Ayushanbhore/Unreal-Quest3-SceneSample/README.md

 Map out your Space / Highlight Scene Objects / Occlude them in Real Life / Go Crazy

-This Project is made on Unreal 5.2.0, Please use this or newer versions to run this one.
+This Project is made on Unreal 5.2.0 OR LATEST ONE, Please use this or newer versions to run this one.

 ## Features